astra-vision/COARSE3D/README.md

 ## Acknowledgement
 This work was performed using HPC resources from GENCI–IDRIS (Grant 2021-AD011012808 and 2022-AD011012808R1).
+Inria members were partly funded by French project SIGHT (ANR-20-CE23-0016).
-Rong Li was funded by the South China University of Technology Machine Intelligence Laboratory([SMIL](https://tanmingkui.github.io/laboratory_students/)).
+Rong Li was funded by the South China University of Technology Machine Intelligence Laboratory([SMIL](https://tanmingkui.github.io/laboratory_students/)) and received support and advices from Prof. Mingkui Tan, Prof. Yuanqing Li, Prof. Caixia Li and Zhuangwei Zhuang.

 ## License